rehierl/node-tree-outliner/about-sequences.md

 This definition of the term "section" does not state anything about a section's first and last nodes.
-It merely states that a section is not just some arbitrary sequence of nodes, but a sequence of nodes which is ordered according to its document's tree traversal.
+It merely states that a section is not just some arbitrary sequence of nodes, but that the order of its nodes corresponds with the document's node sequence.

 A section that has no subsections is a sequence of directly subsequent nodes.
 Consequently, such a section is a subsequence of the document's node sequence.

-A section that has subsections is a sequence of directly subsequent nodes, if it is considered to also contain all nodes within its subsections (in order of appearance).
+A section that has subsections is a sequence of directly subsequent nodes, if it is considered to also contain all nodes within all of its subsections (in order of appearance).

-If the nodes of a section's subsections are not seen to be included, then a section is a sequence of sequences of directly subsequent nodes.
-A section from that perspective contains nodes that are directly subsequent and gaps that are filled by its subsections.
+A section is a sequence of sequences of directly subsequent nodes, if the nodes of its subsections are not considered to be included (i.e. `section := [sequence1, sequence2, ...]`).
+With that perspective, a section's subsections can be seen to fill the gaps in between the subsequences of a section.

 <!-- ======================================================================= -->
 ## Tag sequence

-The pseudocode fragment used to define the traversal of the DOM tree can be used to produce a sequence of tags:
+The above tree traversal fragment can also be used to produce a sequence of tags:

 ```
+tagSequenceOf(root) begin
   sequence = new Array()

   onEnter(node) begin
     name = node.tagName.toLowerCase
     sequence.add(name)
   end

   onExit(node) begin
     name = node.tagName.toLowerCase
     sequence.add("/" + name)
   end

+  traverseTree(node) begin
+    onEnter(node)
+    child = node.firstChild
+    while(child != null) begin
+      traverseTree(child)
+      child = child.nextSibling
+    end
+    onExit(node)
+  end

+  return sequence
+end
 ```

+The sequence of tags created this way is said to be **the document's tag sequence (TS)**.

-Executing that pseudocode with the following example HTML fragment as input ...
+Executing this pseudocode with the following example HTML fragment as input ...

 ```
 Example 1 (E-1):